bdbch/vivalidator/README.md

 ## Rules

-* `empty` - This checks if the submitted field is empty or not filled
+* `required` - Checks if the input is not empty
-* `minlength` - This checks if the submitted fields content is longer than a specific value
+* `minlength` - Checks if the input is longer than a specific value
-* `maxlength` - This checks if the submitted fields content is lower than a specific value
+* `maxlength` - Checks if the input is lower than a specific value
-* `mail` - This checks if the submitted fields are valid emails
+* `email` - Checks if the input is a valid email
-* `url` - This checks if the value is an URL
+* `url` - Checks if the input is an URL
+* `number` - Checks if the input is a number
+* `min` - Checks if the input is higher than the defined value
+* `max` - Checks if the input is lower than the defined value
+* `between` - Checks if the input is between two numbers (combination of max and min)
+* `regex` - Checks if the input matches a specified regex

 #### Planned Rules
 See [this issue](https://github.com/bdbch/flynt-validator/issues/1) to learn more